Multi-item Non-truthful Auctions Achieve Good Revenue: Proof of Lemma

 \begin{blanklemma2} Let $\bb$, be any mixed BNE of the $\mathsf{rand}-EA(e)$ auction, with entry fees $e=\{e_i\}$, for type vector distribution $D=\times_{j\in[m]} D_j$, where $D_j=\times_i D_{ij}$.
 Let $\tilde{\bb}_i^j: T_{ij} \to \Delta(A_{ij})$, denote the marginal action distribution of player $i$ on item $j$ conditional only on her type $t_{ij}$ for item $j$.
 Then, $\tilde{\bb}^j = \{\tilde{\bb}_i^j\}$ is a mixed BNE of the $A$ auction for item $j$, when run in isolation.
 Moreover:

 where $\efrev^{\bb}(\REA(e))$ represents the revenue of the $\REA$ auction solely coming from the entry fees and

 \end{blanklemma2}

-\begin{proof}[Proof of Lemma~\ref{lem:rand-ea-eq}] Consider a mixed equilibrium strategy $\bb=\{\bb_i\}_{i\in [n]}$ of the $\mathsf{rand}-EA$ auction.
-Let $\bb_i^j: T_i \to \Delta(A_{ij})$, \footnote{Where $\Delta(A_{ij})$ denotes the set of distributions over actions submitted to the auction for item $j$.} denote the mapping from a type $t_i\in T_i$ to the marginal distribution of actions of bidder $i$ for item $j$, conditional on type $t_i$, under mixed the mixed equilibrium $\bb$.
+\begin{proof}[Proof of \Cref{lem:rand-ea-eq}] Consider a mixed equilibrium strategy $\bb=\{\bb_i\}_{i\in [n]}$ of the $\mathsf{rand}-EA$ auction.
+Let $\bb_i^j: T_i \to \Delta(A_{ij})$, \footnote{Where $\Delta(A_{ij})$ denotes the set of distributions over bids submitted by player $i$ to the auction for item $j$.} denote the mapping from a type $t_i\in T_i$ to the marginal distribution of actions of bidder $i$ for item $j$, conditional on type $t_i$, under the mixed equilibrium $\bb$.
 More concretely, the (probability) density function of distribution $\bb_i^j(t_i)$ is given by

 Moreover, let $\tilde{\bb}_i^j: T_{ij} \rightarrow \Delta(A_{ij})$ denote the marginal distribution of actions on the auction for item $j$ conditional only on her type $t_{ij}$ for item $j$ and marginalizing her types for other items.
 More concretely, the (probability) density function of distribution $\tilde{\bb}_i^j(t_{ij})$ is given by